 Speakers

-Gregory Balycky Senior Director, Investments Canada Infrastructure Bank
+Gregory Balycky Managing Director, Investments Canada Infrastructure Bank

-project finance experience.
-Prior to joining the CIB, Gregory was a Director
+banking and project finance.
+Prior to joining the CIB, he was a Director in the

-within the Project Finance team at Laurentian Bank, focusing on renewable power
+Project Finance group at Laurentian Bank, where he focused on renewable power

-of Oxford.
-He also received an Honours degree in Business Administration from HEC
+the University of Oxford, an Honours degree in Business Administration from HEC

 Montréal and is a CFA charterholder.